zaehicks/git-js-pairing-lab_Isaiah_Bryant/README.md

 triangleArea(6, 8)    //returns 24
 ```

-9. Write a function `betweenTwentyAndFourty` that takes in a number parameter and checks whether a given integer is within 20 of 100.
+9. Write a function `betweenTwentyAndFourty` that takes in a number parameter and checks whether a given integer is within 20 to 40.
 It **returns** `true` if it is and `false` if not.
 ```
 betweenTwentyAndFourty(4)      //return false
 betweenTwentyAndFourty(21)     //return true